 Featured Guest Blogger: Angela Cristina Negro

 It happens to everyone.
 The minute you land your new job, you’re so excited.
 Your heart is racing, you have this desire and drive to do your best, you’re putting in extreme effort to show your boss you were the right hire and you’re off…you feel exhilaration, you feel excitement, you feel unstoppable.
 Slowly, the novelty of the job wears off.
 This can take anywhere from a couple of months to a couple of years.
 But the newness does eventually subside.
-And with the loss of its sheen, the job becomes more and more of just that…a job.
+And with the loss of its sheen, the job becomes more and more of just that…a job, sometimes a Stagnant career.
 Eventually, you find yourself in the offensive place that no one ever wants to admit they occasionally find themselves in, that smelly gutter that runs parallel to everyone’s career, the …R…U…T…

 So, how do you know you’ve fallen in?
 Well…I really only go by one rule.
 You know you’re in therut when: